 “Both employers and workers need to examine the tasks their jobs consist of and think about which ones could be automated as artificial intelligence becomes smarter,” says Merisotis, who is CEO of the Lumina Foundation, an independent, private foundation in Indianapolis committed to generating opportunities for learning beyond high school.
 “But they also need to think about the tasks that machines can’t do—those that rely on uniquely human traits and abilities.
 I call this human work, and it is the work of the future.”

-To prepare for this, leaders need to create a well-thought-out change management plan that hits on four key areas:
+To prepare for this, leaders need to create a well-thought-out change management plan that tackles how to prepare for automation in four key areas:

 Certain tasks are more prone to automation than others, and it’s essential that organizations start the process of identifying positions that could be displaced or changed.